veggiedefender/arXiv_dump/README.md

 To interact with s3, the script relies on [s3cmd](http://s3tools.org/s3cmd).
 Download it for your platform and run `s3cmd --configure`.
 It'll ask for some keys which you can get from somewhere in AWS.
 Here's [a page that looks like documentation for it](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html).
-It'll ask for some other stuff but I just pressed <kbd>enter</kbd> a bunch of times and it worked, so apparently the have some sensible defaults.
+It'll ask for some other stuff but I just pressed <kbd>enter</kbd> a bunch of times and it worked, so apparently they have some sensible defaults.

 ### Clone repository
 `git clone https://github.com/veggiedefender/arXiv_dump`